aschuma/aws-ec2-socks-proxy/README.md

+# SOCKSv5 proxy using an AWS EC2 instance as relay server

 ## Content of this repository

 This repository holds two Python scripts that set up an AWS EC2 instance and tear down the instance.